ahmedjawed01/ohm_assessment/README.md

 8. However there are other pull requests in this repository, but please do not look at them and instead do your own work.
 Be aware that some of these pull requests have been planted there to check for cheating.

 ### Setup ###
-1. Setup for a new python project as normal, we recommend using virtualenv and python 2.7
+1. Setup for a new python project as normal, we recommend using virtualenv and python 3.6
     * For more details, follow: http://timsherratt.org/digital-heritage-handbook/docs/python-pip-virtualenv/
-2. Setup a MySQL database
+2. Setup a MySQL database (MySql 8)
 3. *Fork* the [ohm_assessment](https://github.com/ohmconnect/ohm_assessment) repository into your own repo
 4. Set your python path, eg `export PYTHONPATH=/path/to/my/repo`
 5. Add the pip modules: `pip install -r requirements.txt`